-The older half-elf hugged his little nephew, watching as a small werewolf puppy galloped out the trees, a hulking male trotting after him.
-The puppy galloped full speed towards the pair sitting on the grass, bowling the boy right off his uncle’s lap.
+The older half-Elf hugged his little nephew, watching as a small Werewolf puppy galloped out the trees, a hulking male trotting after him.
+The puppy hurtled full speed towards the pair sitting on the grass, bowling the boy right off his uncle’s lap.

 Kil blinked his light blue eyes, a pleasant smile spreading across his face.
 “He’s getting better at it, Daveth.”

 Daveth rumbled a laugh.
 “He’s getting there.
 We just need to work on those manners.”
 He cast a glance back to his son as he managed to complete the change into a boy with scruffy chocolate brown hair.

 Esperious shuffled his feet, kicking at the grass.
 “Sorry Mister Aress.”